PSUOSSIG/SentimentDataset/README.md

  - Content Extraction: For each URL, we employed BeautifulSoup4 to extract individual sentences, ensuring we capture detailed and context-rich information.
 #### Sentiment Analysis:
  - After collecting the textual data, we applied sentiment classification using FinBERT, a domain-specific adaptation of BERT optimized for financial text.
 This allowed us to tag each sentence with sentiment scores, providing insights into the market mood surrounding NVDA stock. **NOTE THAT THIS IS A TEMPORARY IMPLEMENTATION, AND WE ARE CURRENTLY WORKING ON OUR OWN SENTIMENT CLASSIFIER TO ACHIEVE BETTER SENTIMENT MARGINS**.

+### **The current implementation DOES NOT WORK for daily updates.
+This will come in a future implementation.
+Please only use the following for bulk data gathering.**
 ---

 ## Requirements